 The challenge to find the last slaveowner for those researching African-American ancestry can be daunting.
 We need to trace our lines back as close to emancipation as possible.
 That means the 1870 population census is a critical document.

 If you can’t locate your ancestors in 1870, you can use other documents to record their presence in a particular time and place.
-Voter registration records are a widely untapped source, and although in most cases they are incomplete, they should always be searched.
+Voter registration records are a widely untapped source.
+Although in somes cases they are incomplete, they should always be searched.

-He wanted to deal with the South more leniently, and firmly believed in white supremacist notions of black people’s inferiority.
-He also wanted little to no retribution for former Confederates, and this clash set the scenes for what would be very familiar to most of us watching Congress today.
+He wanted to deal with the defeated South more leniently and he believed in the racist notion of the inferiority of black people.
+Johnson wanted little to no retribution for former Confederates.
+This clash set the scenes for what would be very familiar to most of us watching Congress today.

-Take a walk around the web and read about the battles between the Congress and President Johnson.
+Take a walk around the web and read about the battles between Congress and President Johnson.
 There’s much more to the story that deserves a post of its own.